Short stem prosthesis: Benefits, challenges, and success factors

 As with all hip prostheses, there is also a risk of loosening with short-stem prostheses.
 Although modern designs and materials minimize this risk, it is still important to keep this in mind, especially in younger, more active patients.

 • Activity level: Younger and more active patients may have a higher risk of implant loosening due to the higher load on the hip joint.
-Careful monitoring and adjustment of activities can help minimize this risk.
+Careful monitoring and adjustment of activities can help minimise this risk.

 3. Suitability for all patients